IONOS-WordPress/cfhack2024-wp-react-jsonschema-form/README.md

 By default WordPress provides production ready code which is minified and hard to read.
 Gutenberg is part of WordPress and is no exception.
 And so [@wordpress/components](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-components/).

+@TODO: add notice about the gutenberg chrome extension and how to use it to debug gutenberg components

-@TODO: add Gutenberg debug information
+@TODO: add notice about how to debug into the gutenberg components

 # The most important tip